Earth Notes: On the APPGIE meeting - Taking the Carbon out of Heat (2017)Updated 2022-12-05 10:06 GMT.

 - Also should aspire to CoP of 4 for heat pumps.

-- Lots of talk about hybrid e+g heating, he small heat pump plus gas to cover peak demand.
-But can't do CCS with 23M nat gas boilers.
+- Lots of talk about hybrid e+g heating, ie small heat pump plus gas to cover peak demand.
+But cannot do CCS with 23M natural gas boilers.